xaya/xaya_tutorials/Unity Mover/README.md

 That completes our first loop.
 To summarize what we did here:

-1. We initialised some variables
+1. We initialised variables
-2. We checked to see if we had a valid move (this updated some values for us)
+2. We checked to see if we had a valid move (this updated values for us)
 3. We determined if we had a new or existing player and updated as required
 4. We saved the `PlayerState` as undo data and stored it in our `undo` object
-5. We finally updated the move in our `PlayerState`
+5. We finally updated the move in our `PlayerState` (this did not process the move - see below for that)
 6. We looped back and did 1-5 for all **moves**

+# Process Moves

+Our second loop iterates over each player state to process the move that was added to the player state above, and to add undo data for players that are no longer moving.

-#### The Second Loop
+## The Second Loop

 The second loop iterates over all players.
 Here&#39;s the loop declaration:

 	foreach (var mi in state.players)

-For each player, we get the name and `PlayerState` into some variables.
+For each player, we get the name and `PlayerState` into variables.

 	string name = mi.Key;
 	PlayerState p = mi.Value;

+## Check Whether Player is Moving

 If the player isn&#39;t moving, then we stop and skip back to the beginning of the loop and start again with a new player.